Nerd Nite SF #82: ET Eavesdropping, Cyborg Senses, and Aging!

 With: Alpha Bravo, who’ll be spinning tunes specially selected to match the presenters’ themes.
 Follow the setlist on Twitter @djalphabravo.

-Food: Delicious hot goop between crispy slices of bread, brought to you by the scientist of the sammie, Grilled Cheese Guy.
+Food: Delicious eats from the scientist of the sammie, Grilled Cheez Guy.

 Plus: The San Francisco Public Library will be on hand to dole out library cards, reading lists, and the hottest branch gossip.